helidon-io/helidon/docs/mp/persistence.md

   </dependency>
   ```

-  - The `scope` is `runtime`, which ensures that Helidon MP’s Eclipselink integration is available at runtime.
+  - The `scope` is `runtime`, which ensures that Helidon MP’s EclipseLink integration is available at runtime.

-##### Setting Up Static Weaving (Eclipselink)
+##### Setting Up Static Weaving (EclipseLink)

-Eclipselink can alter your classes' bytecode at build time to keep track of changes made to objects participating in Jakarta Persistence workflows.
+EclipseLink can alter your classes' bytecode at build time to keep track of changes made to objects participating in Jakarta Persistence workflows.

-To set up this required static weaving for Eclipselink, ensure that the following `<plugin>` element is present as a child element of your project’s `pom.xml` file’s `<plugins>` element:
+To set up this required static weaving for EclipseLink, ensure that the following `<plugin>` element is present as a child element of your project’s `pom.xml` file’s `<plugins>` element:

 ```xml
 <plugin>